willkessler/jupytergraffiti/README.md

   how to install it).
 Or, you can skip installation entirely (see below).
-* All data, including audio, is stored in compressed plain text in a directory separate from your Notebook files, for easy portability and storage in any version control system.
+* All data, including audio, is stored in compressed plain text in a directory separate from your Notebook files, for easy portability and storage in any version control system e.g. git/github.
 * Unlike streamed video, you don't need a video server or hosted YouTube videos, and you can watch the videos even without an internet connection or over narrow bandwidth, because the files are